Fragrance Free Policy

 ☐ Insect repellent

 Note: Even products with no noticeable aroma to you can contain these chemicals.
-Even if you use just one product that is not fragrance-free, it will be detectable by and impact those of us who have health issues affected by fragrances.
+Even if you use just one product that is not fragrance-free, it will likely be detectable by and impact those of us who have health issues affected by fragrances.

 If you are unsure about a product you use, or if you are unable to secure fragrance-free items for your appointment, please contact me before your session.
 We can discuss it!